cyberabi/PredictNextWord/README.md

-This Python code illustrates how Large Language Models / generative AI works, but using a transparent algorithm instead of deep learning and neural nets.
+This Python code illustrates how a Large Language Model / generative AI works, but using a transparent algorithm instead of deep learning and neural nets.
 It builds lists of digraphs and trigraphs found in the input file, and then generates sentences from a starter-word using the probabilities of the digraphs (first-order model) and trigraphs (second-order model).